 \subsubsection{A test of the Peres-Mermin inequality with trapped ions}

-One of the first experiments testing contextuality inequalities was performed with ion traps \cite{Kirchmair:2009NAT} and it can be consider the prototypical example from which the general description in Sec.~\ref{ssec:compatible} has been developed, as well as the basis for many other subsequent experiments.
-This experiment aimed at an implementation of the inequality coming from the Peres-Mermin square, see Eq.~\eqref{s2:PMineq}.
+One of the first experiments testing contextuality inequalities was performed with ion traps \cite{Kirchmair:2009NAT} and it can be considered the prototypical example from which the general description in Sec.~\ref{ssec:compatible} has been developed, as well as the basis for many other subsequent experiments.
+This experiment aimed at an implementation of the inequality coming from the PM square, see Eq.~\eqref{s2:PMineq}.

-Let us start by describing the experimental setup: A pair of $^{40}$Ca$^+$ ions in a Paul trap was used to model the four-dimensional Hilbert space.
+We start by describing the experimental setup: A pair of $^{40}$Ca$^+$ ions in a Paul trap was used to model the four-dimensional Hilbert space.
 For each ion, the qubit is represented by the states $\ket{1}=\ket{S_{1/2},m_S=1/2}$ and $\ket{0}=\ket{D_{5/2},m_D=3/2}$, see also Fig.~\ref{fig-exp-1}.
-Manipulating and reading out this single system can be done by laser pulses with high fidelity.
-For performing non-local gates, a M{\o}lmer-S{\o}rensen gate was used, where both ions are illuminated with the same laser.
-This allows to perform non-local gates even if the ion-crystal is not in the thermal ground state.
+Manipulating and reading out this single system can be done using laser pulses with high fidelity.
+For performing nonlocal gates, a M{\o}lmer-S{\o}rensen gate was used where both ions were illuminated with the same laser.
+This allows one to perform nonlocal gates even if the ion-crystal is not in the thermal ground state.
 This is important, as the later measurements require state detection of one ion, which can excite the motional quantum number.

-A crucial point of the experiment is the appropriate implementation of the measurements of the Peres-Mermin square.
-Here, it is important that these are global measurements on a four-dimensional system with only two outcomes $\pm 1.$ This means that a measurement like $C= \sigma_z \otimes \sigma_z$ cannot be implemented by measuring $\sigma_z$ on both particles separately, as this would give four different results and destroy the coherence in the subspaces corresponding to the eigenvalues of $\sigma_z \otimes \sigma_z$, as discussed also in our first presentation of the PM square in Sec.~\ref{sec:nutshell}.
-In order to circumvent this, one can write $C$ and any other observable in the Peres Mermin square as
+A crucial point of the experiment is the appropriate implementation of the measurements of the PM square.
+Here, it is important that these are global measurements on a four-dimensional system with only two outcomes $(\pm 1)$.
+This means that a measurement like $C= \sigma_z \otimes \sigma_z$ cannot be implemented by measuring $\sigma_z$ on both particles separately, as this would give four different results and destroy the coherence in the subspaces corresponding to the eigenvalues of $\sigma_z \otimes \sigma_z$, as discussed in our first presentation of the PM square in Sec.~\ref{sec:nutshell}.
+To circumvent this, one can write $C$ and any other observable in the PM square as